Why is it hard to meditate? Even when we know the benefits? By Rachel Long

 To develop a regular meditation practice at home guidance and support are needed.
 There are plenty of meditation apps out there, but between you, me and the gate post, I don’t know anyone who has developed a solid, long term meditation practice learning from an app.
 Apps are super handy once you’ve developed the meditation habit and know how to navigate the obstacles of meditation.
 However apps don’t offer personalised feedback and support when you encounter obstacles within the practice.

-One of the reasons I love the MBSR course is because I’ve seen many people develop their own personal meditation practice through MBSR.
-MBSR gives you face-to-face contact with a teacher for personalised support, guidance and feedback.
+One of the reasons I love the Mindfulness course is because I’ve seen many people develop their own personal meditation practice through Mindfulness.
+Mindfulness gives you face-to-face contact with a teacher for personalised support, guidance and feedback.
 You learn tips and techniques that make learning meditation uncomplicated.

 Originally published on www.mindfulnesswithrachel.com.au